pieterbrandsen/Grafana-GoCarbon/README.md

 }
 ```

-Step 4.
-Add the segment of the stats if its not memory
+If the segment of the stats is not memory, add it to the user:

 ```json
 {